 Kinesiology is the study of the human body from the viewpoint of the physical sciences.
 It is an essential part of the educational experience of students of physical education, dance, sport, and physical medicine.
 The function of the course is to contribute not only to successful participation in various physical activities, but also to the improvement of the human structure through the intelligent selection of activities and the efficient use of the body.
-Prerequisites: Grade of C or better in EN111, BI124-124L, and BI125-125L.
+Prerequisites: Grade of C or better in EN111 and BI124-124L.

-HS324 EXERCISE PHYSIOLOGY
+HS/PE324 EXERCISE PHYSIOLOGY

 This course is designed to assist potential teachers and others involved in activity programs to be safely effective in the gymnasium and on the athletic playing field.
-Study focuses on how the body, from a functional standpoint, responds and adjusts to exercise.
-Both acute and prolonged (chronic) exercise, as used in exercise training, are considered.
+Study focuses on how the body, from a functional standpoint, responds and Both acute and prolonged (chronic) adjusts to exercise. exercise, as used in exercise training, are considered.
 Prerequisites: Grade of C or better in EN111, BI124-124L, BI125-125L, BI125-125L or consent of instructor required.

-HS350 TEST AND MEASUREMENT IN HUMAN PERFORMANCE
+HS350 (3) TEST AND MEASUREMENT IN HUMAN PERFORMANCE SP